sankovicivana/sankovicivana/README.md

 ## Hi there 👋

 I'm Ivana Sekereš, a Full Stack Developer with a passion for building beautiful and functional web applications.
+Currently in the process of transitioning my career towards DevOps.
 I have experience working with a variety of technologies including:

 ✨  - **Frontend**: React, HTML, CSS, JavaScript, Bootstrap, SASS